sozu-proxy/sozu/doc/recipes.md

-It is also possible to give the capability directly to the sozu binary with `setcap 'cap_net_bind_service=+eip' /usr/bin/sozu`, but then reserved ports would be accessible by any user than can execute sozu (so they could setup of TCP proxy for SSH, SMTP etc to their own software).
+It is also possible to give the capability directly to the sozu binary with `setcap 'cap_net_bind_service=+eip' /usr/bin/sozu`, but then reserved ports would be accessible by any user than can execute sōzu (so they could setup of TCP proxy for SSH, SMTP etc to their own software).
 The unit file is the recommended way.